iqzirr/Docker-Swarm-with-Terraform-Ansible/README.md

   - All Docker hosts must have sudo/root access for Docker installation

 # How to run the stack
-- change your directory to Terraform
+- first, change your directory to Terraform
 - configure all the needed variables in variables.tf
+- to modify the amount and the spec of the vms, configure it in main.tf

 ```
 terraform init
 terraform plan